pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/customer-managed-agents.md

 If you are running the agent inside a firewall ensure to allow outbound requests to api.pulumi.com.
 Ensure agents have the cloud provider credentials to be able to deploy in your environments.
 {{% /notes %}}

+### Leveraging OpenID authentication

+It is possible to use OpenID authentication to fetch Pulumi Pool tokens dinamically instead of having to configure a static token for the agents.
+To configure it, first it is required to register the OpenID provider as a trusted OIDC issuer in your pulumi account.
+For more information about this, refer to the [OIDC documentation](/docs/pulumi-cloud/oidc/client).

+After that, there are a few configurations required by the agent:

+- `organization_name`: your Pulumi organization name
+- `runner_pool_id`: the pool id the instance will connect to
+- `token_expiration` (optional): the expiration for the tokens requested by the agent
+- `oidc_token_file`: the location of the file where the OIDC token will be dumped

+The agent will attempt to read the `oidc_token_file` for a fresh OIDC token and exchange it automatically for a Pulumi token after each time the Pulumi token expires.

 ## Providing Credentials to Agents

 There are two methods to provide cloud provider credentials to the agents: